-relcome to Honolulu-the state capital and Heart of Hawaii, as well as Oahu's center of art, history, and culture.
-We are pleased to venture into this city again for PRiME 2008 Joint International Meeting: the 214th ECS Meeting, and the 2008 Fall Meeting of ECSJ.
-This major international conference will be held at the Hilton Hawaiian Village (HHV) and the Hawaii Convention Center (HCC) and will include 53 topical symposia consisting of 3,237 technical presentations.
-You are invited to participate not only in the technical program, but also in the other social events planned for the meeting.
+Welcome to Honolulu-the state capital and Heart of Hawaii, as well as Oahu's center of art, history, and culture.
+We are pleased to venture into this city again for the PRiME 2008 Joint International Meeting, which combines the 214th ECS Meeting and the 2008 Fall Meeting of ECSJ, and which is technically cosponsored by the Japan Society of Applied Physics (JSAP), the Korean Electrochemical Society (KECS), the Electrochemistry Division of the Royal Australian Chemical Institute (RACI), and the Chinese Society of Electrochemistry (CSE).
+This major international conference will be held at the Hilton Hawaiian Village (HHV), with some technical sessions at the Hawaii Convention Center (HCC), and will include 53 topical symposia consisting of 3,237 technical presentations.